mrisdal/blog/content/posts/micro-canto-pod.md

 draft: false
 ---

 Right now I'm learning how to speak Cantonese.
 There are many strategies to learn a language, but using the language daily is one I hear often.
-This blog post is about the "micro Cantonese podcast" I'm starting as a way to force myself to practice Cantonese every day.
+This blog post is about the "micro Cantonese podcast" I'm starting on [Instagram](https://www.instagram.com/meglearnscanto/) as a way to force myself to practice Cantonese every day and how I automated its creation using Streamlit, `ffmpeg`, and a Stable Diffusion model.

 ## Why a "micro" podcast?